v-iashin/MDVC/README.md

 }
 ```

+If you found this work interesting, [check out](https://v-iashin.github.io/bmt) our latest paper, where we propose a novel architecture for the dense video captioning task called **Bi-modal Transformer with Proposal Generator**.

 ## Usage
 Clone this repository.
 Mind the `--recursive` flag to make sure `submodules` are also cloned (evaluation scripts for Python 3).
 ```bash